Breast Augmentation FAQs

 Care Credit is a great financing program and has helped dozens of my patients have surgery that would otherwise been unable to afford it if they had to pay the full cost up front.
 The interest rate is currently about 14.9%, not cheap, but fairly standard for consumer finance compared to credit cards.
 You have to have a reasonably high credit score to qualify, but if you do you can finance the procedure over 2-5 years with monthly payments.

-Web reference: http://enhanced-you.com/contact-mountain-view-cosmetic-surgeon/cosmetic-surgery-financing/
+Web reference: https//enhanced-you.com/contact-mountain-view-cosmetic-surgeon/cosmetic-surgery-financing/

 • How Long Do Breast Implants Last?